baotran01/Skipli-SMS-Verification-Web-App/README.md

 #### Set up Twilio
 ```
 Create Twilio account on Twilio website
-Create an .env file inside backend directory and paste your Twilio credentials there.
+Create an .env file inside backend directory and paste your Twilio credentials there
 Make sure you have a valid phone number which is verified with Twilio.
 ```